Navalag/filler/README.md

 You can find full description in subject [filler.en.pdf](filler.en.pdf) file.

-## DESCRIPTION OF MY IMPLEMENTATION:
+## DESCRIPTION OF THIS IMPLEMENTATION:

 My Filler bot is divided into 3 parts: